vitalitylearning2021/problemSolvingPyCUDA/index.md

 thrust::device_ptr<float>   d_mass_dev_ptr   = thrust::device_pointer_cast(d_mass);
 ```

-perform a type cast from a Python pointer to a Thrust device pointer
-`device_ptr` so that such cast pointers can be used as inputs of the
-Thrust primitives.
-Indeed, the `sort_by_key` routine accepts the
-iterators (see chapter 2) of the key as input, `d_active` in our case,
-and of the array to be sorted according to the key.
-For the case of our
-interest, we have multiple arrays to order.
+perform a type cast from a Python pointer to a Thrust device pointer `device_ptr` so that such cast pointers can be used as inputs of the Thrust primitives.
+Indeed, the `sort_by_key` routine accepts the iterators (see [Numerical quadrature in CUDA with reusable software](https://vitalitylearning2021.github.io/quadratureCUDA/)) of the key as input, `d_active` in our case, and of the array to be sorted according to the key.
+For the case of our interest, we have multiple arrays to order.
 For this reason, it is
 necessary to zip the corresponding operators.
-To this end, we define, by
-`typedef`, a `float` iterator first, namely
+To this end, we define, by `typedef`, a `float` iterator first, namely

 ``` c++
 typedef thrust::device_vector<float>::iterator  FloatIterator;